JakeDawkins/apollo-tooling-test-projects/README.md

 ## Monorepo setup

-Surprise!
-This repository _is_ a monorepo containing multiple projects.
-Note how each project listed has _its own_ `apollo.config.js` file.
+The `federated-fullstack-tutorial` _is_ a monorepo containing multiple projects.
+Note how each project (like `client`, `launches`, `users`, and gateway) has _its own_ `apollo.config.js` file.
 This may seem a bit cumbersome (and it is), but it is the correct way right now to set up a monorepo.

 Commands on a specific project should be run from that project's directory.
 For example, for running codegen on the `ts-client` project, you should first be `cd`ed into that project.

 Currently, the Apollo VS Code extension does _not_ support the multi-root workspace feature in VS Code.
 You must open the monorepo at the root or separately for a